lvzxr/apb-reloaded/README.md

 - Auto Sprint / Hold Crouch - Always sprint without holding shift, just hit it once upon entering a district and spawning.
 Hold the crouch key rather than having it toggle.

 - Engine Tweaks - This sets the fps limit to 0, if you would like to make it your monitors refresh rate open this file and change MaxClientFramerate.
+Also sets smooth framerate to 128.

 - Engine Tweaks (Streaming Disabled) - This does everything the same as the other file whilst also disabling texture streaming.
 This also disables disk cache so if your system has a low amount of RAM e.g 8GB total this is not recommended.
 You may notice your character go white upon swapping districts sometimes, in that case just restart the game.